-Sharing that YAY was established out of a need to create a more inclusive platform for everybody Lee-Ann said that all ages, experiences and paths in life are welcome.
+Sharing that she established a youth arts group out of a need to create a more inclusive platform for everybody, Lee-Ann said that all ages, experiences and paths in life can benefit from the arts.

 Developing confidence, practice & startups

-Already Youth Arts Yeppoon has inspired young people and given them the confidence to develop their own professional art career.
+Other young people have been growing their confidence to develop their own professional art career.

 “A young artist Luna Vertigo who attended the first Observational Drawing workshop in April was inspired to go on and exhibit and sell her work at The Mill Gallery and establish her own art-based business,” Lee-Ann said.

-Excited for a burgeoning career, Lee-Ann said she was delighted to now have Luna Vertigo present her own YAY workshop in January called ‘Natural fascination’.
+Excited for a burgeoning career, Lee-Ann said she was delighted to now have Luna Vertigo present her workshop in January called ‘Natural fascination’.
 The workshop is based on creating interactive, sculptural headpieces.

 Grateful for the community and organisation support received, Lee-Ann has welcomed contributions from her workplace who lend equipment and resources for the YAY workshops.
 Also funding from the Regional Arts Development Fund along with professional images from PetalsPR&Media.